Chart Color Schemes

 Educational outcomes in Pittsworth fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.0%, substantially lower than Australia's average of 30.4%.
-Bachelor degrees are the most prevalent at 9.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.7%).
-Vocational credentials are prominent, with 40.5% of residents aged 15+ holding them - advanced diplomas comprise 7.2% and certificates make up 33.3%.
-Educational participation is high at 28.7%, including 11.3% in primary, 10.1% in secondary, and 2.1% in tertiary education.
+The area's university qualification rate is 13.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 9.5%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.7%).
+Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them - advanced diplomas comprise 7.2% and certificates make up 33.3%.
+Educational participation is high, with 28.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education